mlflow/mlflow/docs/source/index.rst

 .. warning::

-    The current version of MLflow is an alpha release.
+    The current version of MLflow is a beta release.
 This means that APIs and storage formats are subject to breaking change.